valschmidt/rep/rep-DRAFT_MB.rst

 * The term "acoustic target strength" is a measurement of the ratio of the reflected acoustic energy of a surface or volume to the ensonfying acoustic energy without normalization for the ensonified area or volume.
 * The term "acoustic intensity" is a measure of acoustic energy, of a  received signal.
 Acoustic intensity, when expressed in linear (as opposed to decibel units) is proportional to the mean square value of the received signal.
 * The term "acoustic magnitude" is proportional to acoustic pressure of the received acoustic signal.
 The SI unit for pressure is the Pascal.
 * Finally because these measurements range over many orders of magnitude, they are converted to decibels in science and engineering.
-Decibels are the base 10 logarithm, of the **ratio** of two numbers.
+Decibels are the base 10 logarithm, of the **ratio** of a measurement to a reference value.
+The internationally agreed to reference value for underwater acoustics is 1 micro-Pascal.
+It is not uncommon in engineering to

 Because of the complexity in calculating the acoustic